RimFaxxe/Horse-Star-Reconstructed/README.md

 No original server code is available.
 Any reconstruction effort is based entirely on client-side data and reverse engineering.

+If you are interested in contributing, please join this Discord server: https://discord.gg/aEhUVBnSzH and share what you want to work on.
 ---

 ## Credits